 On the heels of Stacey Abrams (MPAff '98) winning the Georgia Democratic gubernatorial primary, we are taking a look back at her 2012 Barbara Jordan National Forum keynote speech at the LBJ School.

-LBJ Alumna (MPAff ’98) and House Minority Leader for the Georgia General Assembly (D –89) Stacey Abrams delivered the 16th Annual Barbara Jordan National Forum Keynote in February 2012 at the LBJ School of Public Affairs at UT Austin.
+LBJ alumna (MPAff '98) and House Minority Leader for the Georgia General Assembly (D-89) Stacey Abrams delivered the 16th Annual Barbara Jordan National Forum Keynote on Tuesday, Feb.
+21, 2012 at the LBJ School of Public Affairs at UT Austin.

-Rep. Abrams, who is both the first woman to lead either party in the Georgia General Assembly and the first African American to lead in the House of Representatives, framed her address around authenticity, courage and action.
+Abrams, who is both the first woman to lead either party in the Georgia General Assembly and the first African-American to lead in its House of Representatives, framed her address around authenticity, courage and action.

 "Barbara Jordan's life is a testament to authenticity," she said.
 "To a willingness to take actions not regardless of the consequences but because she understood that consequences did matter."

-Since then, Rep. Abrams’ star has risen.
+Since then, Abrams's star has risen.
 She took the stage at the 2016 Democratic National Convention and is recognized as a vocal leader in increasing minority voter registration in Georgia.

-Voting rights was a key theme during Rep. Abram’s Barbara Jordan National Forum keynote.
-She called for Americans to have the courage to demand democracy in the face of reapportioned voting maps and encouraged students to be guided by Barbara Jordan’s example of work toward equality, empowerment and change.
+Voting rights was a key theme in her Barbara Jordan National Forum keynote.
+She called for Americans to have the courage to demand democracy in the face of reapportioned voting maps and encouraged students to be guided by Jordan's example of work toward equality, empowerment and change.